 GENERAL DANIEL MORGAN LEADERSHIP SOCIETY

 Established in 1986, the General Daniel Morgan Leadership Society (GDM) recognizes and celebrates individuals who demonstrate their caring spirit and commitment to United Way of the Piedmont.
-The confident in United Way demonstrated by a leadership level gift sets an example of involvement for others to emulate and encourages others to higher level of philanthropic investment in their community.
+The confidence in United Way demonstrated by a leadership level investment sets an example of involvement for others to emulate and encourages others to higher level of philanthropic investment in their community.